ATTENDANCE

 Promoting Good Attendance: The foundation for good attendance is a strong partnership between the school, parents/carers and the child.

-To help us all to focus on this we will: Challenge all our students to have attendance over 95%.
+Challenge all our students to have attendance over 95%.
 Statistics show a direct link between under-achievement and attendance below 95%.
 Celebrate good attendance rates with House Points, certificates and end of year rewards.

 The school should be notified by parents/carers of all illness and appointments.
 Requests for Leave of Absence from September 2013 school attendance regulations were changed to state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Students are responsible for catching up the learning they have missed due to absence.
 Students will need to approach their teacher for this work.